Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 Best French Baguette Recipe

-Here at my house, I’ve been knee deep in bread baking.
-I’m on a real kick!
-In the last few weeks I’ve shared cornbread and soft whole wheat bread, and I’ve also got a fantastic soft pretzel recipe that you’ve gotta try.
+In the last few weeks, I’ve shared cornbread and soft whole-wheat bread, and I’ve also got a fantastic soft pretzel recipe that you’ve got to try.
 It would be perfect for Superbowl Sunday!

 Crusty French Baguette Recipe

 I am over the moon about that crunchy, splintery outer crust.
 See how it shatters?
-And the interior- soft, pillowy and so airy.
+And the interior- soft, pillowy, and so airy.
 It’s perfection.

 If I can do this, so can you.
 Don’t let anybody tell you otherwise!